 Sadly, the answer is often no. As many as 40% of all mobile visitors will leave a site after one minute if they don’t find what they’re looking for quickly enough.
 While this doesn’t sound like much time, it’s enough time for them to abandon your website and go elsewhere to find what they need.

 Updating your website to accommodate mobile users isn’t impossible, but it does take some work.
 You may need to rethink the size of photos or other features on your site to be easier to view on smartphones.
+You may consider hiring a web design firm to help you update your site.

 #5 Make it easy for your clients to transact on smart devices